Ghimbav

 Ghimbav (Weidenbach; Vidombák) is a town in Brașov County, Transylvania, central Romania.

-It is located in the centre of Romania, 5 miles (8 km) west of Brașov.
+Geography

+The town is situated in the southern part of the Transylvanian Plateau, at an altitude of 559 m, on the banks of the river Ghimbășel.
+It is located in the Burzenland ethnographic area, in the central part of Brașov County, just 8 km west of the county seat, Brașov.

 History

 The town was first mentioned in a letter written in 1420 by King Sigismund of Hungary.
 He advised the inhabitants of Weidenbach/Ghimbav to join their forces together with the people living in three other neighboring Saxon villages (Petersberg/Sânpetru, Honigberg/Hărman and Brenndorf/Bod) and contribute to the construction of the stone fortress of Brașov.

 The Ottomans invaded Ghimbav in 1422.
 In 1469 a major fire damaged the town.
 In 1611 the Hungarian prince Gabriel Báthory set fire to several villages in Burzenland (Țara Bârsei); Ghimbav was one of them.

 The local church and the bell tower were built around 1300.
 In the 15th century a fortress was built around the church.
 It was hit by lightning in 1642 and suffered major damages.
 In 1666 the city hall was moved inside the fortress as well as several other houses.
 These houses were demolished in 1940.
 The defensive walls were partially ruined in the 20th century.